 The effectiveness of Prolotherapy does depend upon the technique of the individual Prolotherapist, as well as the overall health and dedication of the patient to encourage the healing process after each treatment.

-Dr. Arthur Steindler, a world renowned orthopedic surgeon, co-published a fundamental work related to the diagnosis of lower back pain.
-Using procaine injections as a diagnostic tool (by numbing the area and measuring pain aleviation), Dr. Steindler and his fellow researcher Dr. JV Luck tackled the problems of poor and misdiagnosed back pain.
-What they found was strong evidence that all structures in the lower back, including the ligaments, fascia, tendons, and muscles, receive sensory nerve impulses (in other words cause pain).
-They pointed out that these structures are all interrelated anatomically and functionally, and they came up with a list of criteria that had to be met to prove that an injured structure was causing a pain symptom.
-Steindler and Luck were the first to point out the extreme complexities of back pain.1
+In 1938 Dr. Arthur Steindler, a renowned orthopedic surgeon, recognized that doctors were having problems correctly diagnosing lower back pain.
+Using procaine injections as a diagnostic tool (by numbing the area and measuring pain alleviation), Dr. Steindler found strong evidence that all structures in the lower back, including the ligaments, fascia, tendons, and muscles, receive sensory nerve impulses (in other words cause pain).1

 This work was monumental in the development of Prolotherapy.
 Now a method to definitely prove what was causing the pain existed.
 A person came to the physician with low back pain radiating to the legs.
 The doctor, with a needle, then tried to reproduce the pain and the radiating pain down the leg.
 When the exact site was found, an injection of procaine was given.
 If the correct structures were injected, all of the pain would be completely removed.
 The latter part of this concept is followed to this day.
 Prolotherapy can completely remove chronic pain immediately, if the correct structures have been injected, because of the anesthetic part of the solution.

 The First Prolotherapy Treatment